available_decomposition()

 "preprocessed"] )[

-Now, let’s try a few different algorithms, projecting to two dimensions and visualizing using [mplot3_xy].
-Notice we are using the real labels to colo points in these examples:
+Now, let’s try a few different algorithms, projecting to three dimensions and visualizing using draw_3Dscatter.

 <- decomp(